 Jeannette E. Fleischner Career Leadership Award Winners

 The Jeannette E. Fleischner Career Leadership Award honors those who have advanced the field of learning disabilities through direct services, policy development, community service, research or organizational leadership throughout their career.
 Up to three awards may be given annually to recognize a variety of contributions.
 The award consists of (a) a $500 stipend, (b) up to $500 in travel expenses for presentation of the award at the DLD business meeting held during CEC’s annual convention, and (c) a commemorative plaque.
-Nominations for this award are due 25 January of each year but the deadline has been extended to 10 February for 2015.
+Nominations for this award are due 1 October of each year.

 Joanna Williams, PhD.,is Professor Emerita of Psychology and Education at Teachers College, Columbia University.
 Her research interest centers on reading instruction for struggling students, especially those with learning disabilities.
 She has developed and evaluated, in random controlled trials, a decoding intervention that emphasizes phonemic awareness training as well as interventions designed to improve the comprehension of narrative and informational text via instruction on text structure.
 She was an Editor of the Journal of Educational Psychology and the founding editor of Scientific Studies on Reading.